 The project owner indicates that there is not a registered small-scale CDM project activity or an application to register another small-scale CDM project activity in accordance with any condition mentioned above, therefore the project is not a de-bundled component of a large project activity.

-SECTION B. Application of selected approved baseline and monitoring methodology
+SECTION B. Application of selected approved baseline and monitoring methodology and standardized baseline

 B.1.
-Reference of methodology
+Reference of methodology and standardized baseline

 Baseline methodology: